 But if you’ve ever thought about hiring a life coach to help you accelerate your results and achieve the success you desire, then one thought has inevitably popped into your head…

-With the abundance of get rich quick schemes, unqualified gurus, and blatant charlatans proliferating the modern market, it can be hard to discern a legitimate enterprise from a shady money making fraud.
+With the abundance of get-rich quick schemes, unqualified gurus, “motivation coaches”, and blatant charlatans proliferating the modern market, it can be hard to discern a legitimate enterprise from a shady money-making fraud.

 So today, I’m going to set the record straight.

-After hiring and firing dozens of coaches and building a successful coaching company myself, I’ve realized that there are countless misconceptions about the life coaching industry, both good and bad.
+After hiring and firing dozens of coaches and building a successful coaching company myself, I’ve realized that there are countless misconceptions about life coaches, both good and bad.

 So in this short article, I’m going to dive into the most common myths and misunderstandings about the life coaching industry so that you can make an informed decision about whether or not coaching is right for you.